Skip to main content

 Menopausal symptoms

-Hypnosis might be helpful for some women but the evidence is inconsistent.
+Hypnosis might be helpful for some women.

 mc green